mo7a2/HotelBI/README.md

 ---

-## Business Intelligence Project Description and Objectives
+## <a id="business-intelligence-project-description-and-objectives"></a>Business Intelligence Project Description and Objectives

 **HotelBI** is a web-based business intelligence prototype for independent hotel owners and managers, especially properties with roughly 10-100 rooms and no dedicated analytics team.
 The business problem is not a lack of booking data; it is the lack of an affordable and simple way to interpret that data.
 The project so focuses on turning a booking CSV export into hotel-specific insights that can be understood without a technical background.